Can massage therapy help with insomnia?

 In addition to massage therapy, check out the following practices and tips for getting a good night’s sleep:

 If you’re experiencing sleep disturbances, consult your doctor to create a sleep management plan.
-Registered massage therapy may be a helpful part of it.
+Registered massage therapy may be a helpful part of your plan.